Tumbaga

 Tumbaga is the name given by Spanish Conquistadors for a non-specific alloy of gold and copper, and metals composed of these elements.
-Pieces made of tumbaga were widely found in pre-Columbian Mesoamerica in North America and South America.
+Pieces made of tumbaga were widely found in pre-Hispanic Mesoamerica and the Philippines, South America, and Southeast Asia.

 The term is a borrowing from the Tagalog tumbaga.
 This came from Malay tembaga, meaning 'copper' or 'brass'.
 It has also been spelled tumbago in literature.